heywire/Surventrix.Blog/_posts/2014-07-21-New-Updates.md

 We have successfully migrated our templates to a new and improved system.

-This means reports are now easier to fill out and the flexibility in our templates have improved massively.
+This means reports are now easier to fill out and the flexibility in our templates has improved massively.

-If you do experience any issues please do contact us at support@surventrix.com so we can address those issues for you.
+If you experience any issues please contact us at support@surventrix.com so we can address them for you.

-Just a reminder that any uncompleted reports before this weekend will have some data missing, so make sure to check your reports, and they may need to be filled out again.
+Just a reminder that any uncompleted reports before this weekend will now have some data missing, so make sure to check your reports.
+Some fields may need to be filled out again.

 ## Some tips on the new report writer